Cost of Living in Brazil

 If you are thinking about moving to Brazil, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Brazil is typically high, and the level of cost is dependent on the specific city or region.
 In more affluent cities and regions, housing can be significantly more expensive than in places with a lower median income.
-Additionally, rental prices can vary greatly depending on location, size, and amenities offered," said one person in Brazil.
+Additionally, rental prices can vary greatly depending on location, size, and amenities offered," explained one expat living in Brazil.

 Oliveira Lawyers is the foremost Brazilian law firm dedicated to representing the interests of foreign citizens in Brazil.
 From immigration to real estate and other life events, our bilingual attorneys got you covered!
 Main services include immigration, real estate, notary services, tax services, collections, family law, and litigation.